elena/python-wiki-replica/README.md

   * arbitrary, I reckon maybe back to around 2016 as ordered by `last edited` date, this is ~400 pages including users, I think will come down to maybe ~250-300
 * List of `user-pages` (easily defined as they will be represented after `last edited by`, with some nuances and likely imperfect)
 * New django model for users (obviously not called users)
+* List of `local-user-group-pages` (as linked per above)
+  * all pages linked from https://wiki.python.org/moin/LocalUserGroups ✨ irrespective of date